 What Is Scalp Psoriasis?

 Of the many forms that psoriasis takes, scalp psoriasis is one of the more common.
-This form of the autoimmune disease affects the scalp, including the forehead, ears, and upper neck in some cases.
+This form of the autoimmune disease affects the scalp, causing psoriasis on the forehead, ears, behind the ears, and upper neck in some cases.
 The affected area can cover the top of the head or be small independent regions of irritated, flaky red skin with raised edges.
-Also, the skin may appear as silver and scaly.
-Scalp psoriasis is often mistaken for scalp dermatitis, and mild scalp psoriasis may even be dismissed as dandruff.
+Also, scalp psoriasis may cause hair loss, the skin may appear as silver and scaly, while also causing scalp inflammation.
+The condition scalp psoriasis is often mistaken for dermatitis, and mild scalp psoriasis may even be dismissed as dandruff.
+It is important to understand the comparison of scalp psoriasis versus dandruff to ensure proper treatment.
 Read on to learn more about scalp psoriasis, its causes, and how to effectively treat it.

 Your experience with scalp psoriasis is undoubtedly difficult, and you are not alone.
 In fact, according to the National Psoriasis Foundation, more than eight million people have some form of psoriasis.
-Fortunately, the symptoms of scalp psoriasis can be successfully managed by balancing healthy skincare routines, medicated treatments like the ones we offer here at Summers Labs, and alternative treatment methods.
+Fortunately, the symptoms of scalp psoriasis can be successfully managed by balancing healthy skincare routines, alternative methods, and medicated treatments like the ones offered at Summers Laboratories.
+We have some of the best treatments, shampoos, and gels to fulfill over the counter scalp psoriasis treatment.

 Regular, healthy skin care is foundational in better managing the symptoms of any skin condition.
 Combining a healthy diet, regular exercise, and consistent skincare will help naturally prevent psoriasis flare-ups.
 When flare-ups strike, medicated scalp psoriasis ointments, gels, and shampoos can be used to help relieve the symptoms and get you back on track.